On Projections in the Noncommutative 2-Torus Algebra: Introduction

 \section{Introduction}

+Projections (i.e.~selfadjoint, idempotent elements) in associative $*$-algebras are the main building blocks of the algebraic $K$-theory.
+Commutative $C^*$-algebras, which by Gelfand--Naimark theorem are equivalent to locally compact Hausdorf\/f spaces, do not contain non-trivial projections, when the corresponding space is connected.
+To determine the $K_0$ group of a~unital $C^*$-algebra~$\A$ one thus has to study the equivalence classes of projections in the matrix algebra~$M_{\infty}(\A)$.
+However, when one abandons the assumption of commutativity of the algebra one may encounter various non-trivial projections in the algebra itself which, in some cases, are suf\/f\/icient to fully determine the group~$K_0(\A)$.
-The $K$-theory of noncommutative 2-torus algebra $\A_{\theta}$, known also as irrational rotation algebra, has been thoroughly investigated in the 1980's.
-From the works of Pimsner, Voiculescu and Rieffel (see \cite{PimVoic,Rieffel2} and references therein) we know that its $K_0$ group is $\Z \oplus \th\Z \cong \Z \oplus \Z$.
-When investigating the $K$-theory of a noncommutative algebra $\A$ one usually has to consider projections in the matrix algebra $M_{\infty}(\A)$.
-However, in the case of noncommutative tori it turns out that the projections in the algebra $\NCA$ itself generate the whole group $K_0(\NCA)$ (see Corollary 7.10 in \cite{Rieffel3}).
-Hence in this paper we will restrict our considerations to projections belonging to the algebra $\A_{\th}$ itself.

-The $K_0$ class of a projection is uniquely determined by its algebraic trace, so any two projections with the same trace must be unitarily equivalent in $M_{\infty}(\A_{\theta})$ (see Corollary 2.5 in \cite{Rieffel2}).
-On the other hand, it has been already pointed out by Rieffel in \cite{Rieffel3} that the structure of projections in $\NCA$ is more rich than it would appear by looking at it from the $K$-theory level.
-Moreover, the projections in the algebras themselves are extensively used in modern applications, for instance in quantum physics \cite{Magisterka, NFT, Perrot} or theoretical engineering \cite{Gabor}.
+The $K$-theory of the noncommutative 2-torus algebra $A_{\theta}$, known also as the irrational rotation algebra, has been thoroughly investigated in the 1980's.
+From the works of Pimsner, Voiculescu and Rief\/fel (see~\cite{PimVoic,Rieffel2} and references therein) we know that $K_0(A_{\theta}) \cong \Z \oplus \theta\Z \cong \Z \oplus \Z$.
+In the case of noncommutative tori it turns out that projections in the algebra $A_{\theta}$ itself generate the whole group $K_0(A_{\theta})$ (see \cite[Corollary~7.10]{Rieffel3}).
+The $K_0$ class of a~projection is uniquely determined by its algebraic trace, so any two projections with the same trace must be unitarily equivalent in $M_{\infty}(A_{\theta})$ (see \cite[Corollary 2.5]{Rieffel2}).
+On the other hand, it has been already pointed out by Rief\/fel in~\cite{Rieffel3} that the structure of projections in $A_{\theta}$ is more robust than it would appear from the $K$-theory level.

+The purpose of this paper is to look closer into the structure of projections in $A_{\theta}$ itself.
+Our main results are summarised in Theorems~\ref{lm1} and~\ref{lm2} in Section~\ref{general}.
+Proposition~\ref{PropSym} addresses the problem of the existence of projections invariant under the f\/lip automorphism~\eqref{flip}.
+The statements are proven by an explicit construction of the relevant projections.
+The latter may be useful in the applications where explicit formulae for projections are needed.
+For an example see~\cite{exel}, where projections in $M_2(C(\mathbb{T}^2))$ were constructed using Rief\/fel's method, which we generalise here\footnote{We thank the anonymous referee for pointing out this possible application to us.}.

+The uses of noncommutative tori in physics are multifarious.
+A most natural one concerns gauge theories developed in terms of f\/initely generated projective modules, which are noncommutative counterparts of vector bundles~\cite{Connes,Varilly}.
+Recently, the projections in the noncommutative torus algebra $A_{\theta}$ gained more interest in the context of string theory~\cite{ConnesM,Witten}.
+They turned out to be extrema of the tachyonic potential providing solitonic f\/ield solutions interpreted in terms of D-branes~\cite{PRD,Krajewski,NFT}.
+Moreover, the projections in $A_{\theta}$ are extensively used in the context of quantum anomalies~\cite{Magisterka, Perrot}, knot theory~\cite{Knot} or theoretical engineering~\cite{Gabor}.